jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 ## Generalisation

-The idea is to coarsen the data by reducing the spatial and temporal resolution
+The idea is to <mark>coarsen the data</mark> by reducing the spatial and temporal resolution

-Turns out, it does help, as when you decrease the resolution, you increase the number of points needed to identify someone
+Turns out, <mark>it does help</mark>, as when you decrease the resolution, you increase the number of points needed to identify someone

-However, we have decreasing return, so even when the data is very coarse, only a few ore points are needed to uniquely identify a large number of people (it follows a log graph)
+However, we have <mark>decreasing return</mark>, so even when the data is very coarse, <mark>only a few more points are needed</mark> to uniquely identify a large number of people (it follows a log graph)

 Unicity follows the trend: